fnalways/terminus-docs/docs/developer/develop/advanced/database.md

 ## NoSQL

-The NoSQL cluster is not deployed by default in Terminus, but it can be installed from the Market easily.
-The administrator just needs to install the [**MongoDB**](https://market.jointerminus.com/middleware/mongodb) middleware, and the [Percona Operator for MongoDB](https://github.com/percona/percona-server-mongodb-operator) will then manage the **MongoDB** cluster.
-Users can horizontally scale **MongoDB** Cluster replicas, as well as backup and restore databases.
+The NoSQL cluster is not deployed by default in Terminus, but it can be easily installed from the Market.
+To set up a NoSQL cluster, the administrator needs to install the [**MongoDB**](https://market.jointerminus.com/middleware/mongodb) middleware.
+Once installed, the [Percona Operator for MongoDB](https://github.com/percona/percona-server-mongodb-operator) automatically manages the **MongoDB** cluster.
+Users can then horizontally scale **MongoDB** cluster replicas, as well as perform backup and restore operations on databases.

 You can specify detailed information for MongoDB in [TerminusManifest.yaml](../package/manifest.md#middleware) as follows.